paulrisk3/picam-motion-detection/README.md

   * save footage by camera and date
 * Add sources in README
 * Configure alerts when motion is detected - likely MQTT
+* Add instructions for Windows installation
+* Optimize for Raspberry Pi OS on Pi 4